msasajim/MacUtilTools/README.md

 ### forzip
 - install brew and packages: rename
 - need to run under a folder, _tmp
-- input parameter: y ** if you need to update # of digits.
+- input parameter: Y ** if you need to update # of digits.
 ### list
 - nothing especially